aragon/hack/docs/guides-agent-app.md

 ```
 dao exec <name of dao B> <token manager app address of dao B> mint <third entity's address> 1000000000000000000 --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
 ```

+Running the above will create a vote in B. Again we'll need to vote *yes* to confirm the minting.

+Again, you can either do this through the UI or run the same command we ran at the end of step 2.

+N.B. this time the first argument to `"vote"` will be a `1` and not a `0` this time, since the id of this vote is 1.
+Vote ids start at 0 and increment by 1 each time a vote is created.

 *...Supplement with Visual explanation (UI)?*

 ### **4. Use A's Agent app to take part in B's vote**